fordplnes/fordplnes/README.md

 gf fandom do not interact, especially bill cosplayers. there are too many creeps on here, and i don't feel like dealing with any of it.

 <p align="center">
-my chat is turned off for people who aren't on my friends list, so if you're trying to talk to me and i don't respond, that's the reason.
+my chat is turned off for people who aren't on my friends list, so if you're trying to talk to me and i don't respond, that's the reason why.